jdriselvato/NDS-Homebrew-Development/tools/README.md

 Now saving should work.

+If you are having issues read more about it here: http://ezflash4.tumblr.com/savefiles

 #### Formating (OSX)
 This device requires your MiniSD (who uses MiniSD?
 China I guess) to be formated on FAT16.
 If you are not using Windows it can be really annoying to get it up formated in this old format.
 Below will outline now I did it.